 Each version of the bolt assembly has a corresponding shank assembly and locking mechanism associated with it.
 In other words, you can’t replace a 10-40-050 bolt assembly with a 10-40-51 bolt assembly.
-You have to have the right one, as even if you change the corresponding shank assembly, it still won’t fit the locking mechanism (which is replaceable — one is included in a repair kit pictured below — although I’ve yet to determine how).
-We know from repair kits that Bargman updated the shank, bolt and locking components in 1984, so these two L-400 versions represent locks made pre-and post-1984.
+You have to have the right one, as even if you change the corresponding shank assembly, it still won’t fit the locking mechanism (which doesn’t appear to be removable, as far as I can see).
+We know from repair kits that Bargman updated the shank, bolt and locking components in 1984, so these two L-400 versions represent locksets made pre-and post-1984.
 This means the majority of bolt assemblies for Bolers will be 10-40-050 because the majority of Bolers were built before 1984.
 Both L-400 versions will fit all Bolers, though.
 As I say, they are externally identical.You may also find a later-build (post 1984) L-400 distinguished by being finished in a gloss light grey paint as opposed to the chromed versions found on most, if not all, Bolers.
 The finish is a purely cosmetic difference.
-Should you come across one of these, it’s exactly the same lock and dimensions as the chrome version, and will be a perfectly adequate, if not a perfectly original replacement.
+Should you come across one of these, it’s exactly the same lockset and dimensions as the chrome version, and will be a perfectly adequate, if not a perfectly original replacement.
 Then again, you may rather have a correct, working NOS grey L-400 as opposed to a nonstandard replacement that will likely require you to cut into your door to install.

-In the case of the handle (see images above), there is a metal protuberance on the back that is designed to capture the bolt assembly and move it sideways so that the bolt goes in and out of the lock (again, thus enabling your door to open and stay shut).
+Regarding the handle, there is a metal protuberance on the back that is designed to capture the bolt assembly and move it sideways so that the bolt goes in and out of the lockset (again, thus enabling your door to open and stay shut).
 Like the bolt, the metal on the back of the handle wears away and it simply loses sufficient contact with the bolt assembly.
 An indication that this failure is imminent is a paddle handle that has a lot of play.
-It seems completely loose; you can maybe pull it out a half-inch before you feel the bolt assembly moving, but even then, it may not move much.
+It seems completely loose; you can maybe pull it out an inch before you feel the bolt assembly moving, but even then, it may not move much.

 In both cases – the bolt and the paddle handle – replacement is the only option if they’re sufficiently worn.
 To the best of my knowledge, they cannot be fixed.
 But if you can source NOS replacements for the offending parts, you may get that lock working again.

 You don’t have to remove the lock from your trailer to determine if it needs these parts.
 Look at the bolt.
 All worn down at the tip?
 It’s toast.
 And operate the paddle handle.
-If it’s got lots of play and the bolt barely moves, you’ll need one of those, too (they come up on ebay occasionally for about $35.00, although price varies with demand).
+If it’s got lots of play and the bolt barely moves, you’ll need one of those, too (they come up on ebay occasionally for about $35.00).

 Then there is the key cylinder.
 They seem quite long-lived, but if the cylinder simply won’t turn, maybe yours has failed (or it could just need some light oil).
 The good news is that these seem to have more availability than the other L-400 parts (at least, I’ve come across a half-dozen without looking hard).
 It should go without saying, though, that if you find a replacement cylinder, it needs its key!
 The keys are not interchangeable although each keyset is not necessarily unique to its cylinder.
 I suspect that Boler made several cylinder/key combinations reducing, but not eliminating, the chance that your key would work in your neighbour’s Boler.

 The repair kit I bought came in a plastic bag with a particularly useful exploded lock diagram stapled to it.
 “Bargman Replacement Parts for L-400 Door Lock,” it says.
-Another version arrives in a green plastic bag but it only says “Repair Kit” on it, along with the Bargman part number 11-40-302.Clearly these repair kits were made post 1984 because they both include the two bolt assemblies.
-A third kit, 14-40-902 includes all the parts plus a lock mechanism (it’s below the spring in the picture).
-If you see any of these kits for sale, just hold your nose and pay.
+Another version arrives in a green plastic bag but it only says “Repair Kit” on it, along with the Bargman part number 11-40-302.Clearly both these repair kits were made post 1984 because they both include the two bolt assemblies.
+If you see one for sale, just hold your nose and pay.

 First thing to do is take some pictures of your L-400 as a reference for how it’s supposed to look when reassembled.
 Yes, you’re going to be careful taking it apart and it will seem an easy thing to simply reverse the order when reassembling, but a guide never hurts, especially as there are several parts and C-clips to manage.
 Notice where things are, and locate the metal protuberance (mentioned above, which probably has an actual locksmithy name other than “protuberance” but was not singled out by the Master Locksmiths Association.
 I plan on writing a letter.).